|xCanadian Iris Society|

 Current details of the various RVPs and affiliated local iris clubs/societies of the various AIS Regions are available on the AIS website: www.irises.org

-Approved AIS Judges for 2012 (Adobe PDF file size 32k)
+Download: Approved AIS Judges List for 2015 (Adobe PDF file)

 AIS Judges training classes provide an opportunity for judges and those interested in irises to learn more about them and how to evaluate them based on the guidelines set out by the AIS Handbook for Judges and Show Officials.
 AIS Judges training is made available throughout each year at the affiliate, regional and national levels of the American Iris Society (AIS).

 The AIS 2015 Convention is coming up.
 Everyone is now looking forward to the next AIS Convention in Oregon.
 The details including a registration form are conveniently provided on the AIS website for you to make your plans well ahead of time.